 Unitil's customers in both New Hampshire and Massachusetts now have the opportunity to purchase their electric supply from third party vendors, though most customers continue to purchase such supplies through Unitil as the provider of last resort.
 Accordingly, UES and FG&E contract with wholesale power suppliers for the electricity necessary to meet their regulated default service energy supply obligations.
 Similarly, FG&E's natural gas customers have the option to contract for their natural gas supply with third-party suppliers and FG&E remains the default service provider for these natural gas customers.
-The costs associated with the acquisition of such wholesale electric and natural gas supplies for customers who do not contract with third-party suppliers are recovered from those customers through periodic rate and cost recovery reconciliation mechanisms.
+The costs associated with the acquisition of such wholesale electric and natural gas supplies for customers who do not contract with third-party suppliers are recovered from those customers through reconciling rate mechanisms.

-UES and FG&E have secured regulatory approval from both New Hampshire and Massachusetts state regulators for the recovery of approximately \$195 million of power supply-related stranded costs and other restructuring-related regulatory assets principally over the next 6 to 8 years.
-Also, we have implemented comprehensive customer and financial information systems to accommodate the transition to competitive energy markets and retail choice.
+UES and FG&E have secured regulatory approval from both New Hampshire and Massachusetts state regulators for the recovery of power supply-related stranded costs and other restructuring-related regulatory assets.
+The remaining balance of these assets, to be recovered principally over the next 6 to 8 years, is \$188 million as of June 30, 2004 and is included in Regulatory Assets on the Company's Consolidated Balance Sheet.
+Until's retail distribution utilities have also implemented comprehensive customer and financial information systems to accommodate the transition to competitive energy markets and retail choice.

 Massachusetts Electric Operations Restructuring - Beginning March 1, 1998, FG&E implemented its Restructuring Plan under the Massachusetts Electric Utility Restructuring Act of 1997 (Restructuring Act).
 FG&E completed the divestiture of its entire regulated power supply business in 2000 in accordance with the Restructuring Plan.
-FG&E's rates provide for the recovery of stranded costs associated with the divestiture of FG&E's power portfolio including stranded, previously-owned generation assets.
+FG&E's rates provide for the recovery of stranded costs associated with the divestiture of FG&E's power portfolio, including previously-owned generation assets.
 The Regulatory Assets that are being recovered in FG&E's rates have been approved by the MDTE as part of FG&E's Restructuring Plan and are reviewed each year as part of FG&E's annual rate reconciliation filings.

 The Restructuring Act also requires FG&E to purchase and provide power as the default service provider, through either Standard Offer Service (SOS) or Default Service, for retail customers who choose not to buy, or are unable to purchase, energy from a competitive supplier.
 FG&E must provide SOS through February 2005 at rate levels which provide rate reductions as required by the Restructuring Act.
-New distribution customers and customers no longer eligible for SOS are eligible to receive Default Service at prices set periodically based on market solicitations as approved by regulators.
-As of March 31, 2004, competitive suppliers were serving approximately 20 percent of FG&E's load, primarily for FG&E's largest customers.
+New distribution customers and customers no longer eligible for SOS are eligible to receive Default Service at prices set periodically based on market solicitations as approved by the MDTE.
+As of June 30, 2004, competitive suppliers were serving approximately 41 percent of FG&E's load, primarily for FG&E's largest customers.